magento/merchdocs/src/magento/magento-security-best-practices.md

 ### Server environment

 - Make sure that the server operating system is secure.
-Work with your hosting provider to ensure that there is no unnecessary software running on the server.
+Work with your hosting provider to ensure that no unnecessary software is running on the server.
 - Use only secure communications protocol (SSH/SFTP/HTTPS) to manage files, and disable FTP.
 - Magento includes `.htaccess` files to protect system files when using the Apache web server.
 If you use a different web server such as NGINX, make sure that all system files and directories are protected.
 For a sample NGINX configuration, see [magento-nginx.conf](https://gist.github.com/gwillem/cd5ae6845fa33aa0d481){:target="\_blank"} on GitHub.
 - Use strong and unique passwords, and change them periodically.
 Strong means: computer generated and a minimum of 8 characters.